-1. Glucose Management and Ketogenic Diet
+1. Glucose Management and the Ketogenic Diet

 A carbohydrate-restricted diet (less than 25 g of carbs per day) that is high in saturated fat and Omega-3 fatty acids (ketogenic diet) is suggested.
-Avoid all processed food (see the FLCCC Guide to Fasting and Healthy Eating for more detailed guidance).
-(227) Contrary to current dogma, saturated fatty acids are "healthy," but you should avoid processed Omega-6 vegetable oils (see below).
-(333, 334) Avoid foods that are high on the glycemic index and follow the "hacks" to flatten the blood glucose curve (see below).
-(335)
+Avoid all processed food.
+(248) Contrary to current dogma, saturated fatty acids are "healthy," but avoid processed omega-6 vegetable oils (see below).
+(357, 358) Avoid foods that are high on the glycemic index and follow the "hacks" to flatten the blood glucose curve (see below).
+(359)

 A continuous glucose monitor (CGM) is essential to track changes in blood glucose levels.
 Patients must keep accurate records to identify (and avoid) any food that might spike blood glucose.
-Target a baseline blood glucose of 50-80 mg/dl (2.7 - 4.4 mmol/l) and a postprandial (after a meal) glucose of less than 120 mg/dl (6.6 mmol/l).
+Target a baseline blood glucose of 60-80 mg/dl (3.3 - 4.4 mmol/l) and a postprandial (after a meal) glucose of less than 120 mg/dl (6.6 mmol/l).
 The ideal is a flat blood glucose curve; the blood glucose should not increase by more than 20 mg/dl after a meal.
 In addition, a blood ketone meter (blood level of beta-hydroxybutyrate) is recommended to confirm that the patient has entered ketosis (normal level < 0.5 mmol/l).
 Ideally, the blood ketone level should be over 2 mmol/l.
 The optimal therapeutic range is between 3 and 5 mmol/l.
 It is important to track changes in blood glucose and ketones with both fasting and exercise.
-Therapeutic ketosis requires a blood glucose < 90 mg/dl and a blood ketone > 2 mmol/l, aiming for a Glucose-Ketone Index (GKI) of < 2.
-(283)
+Therapeutic ketosis requires a blood glucose < 90 mg/dl and a blood ketone > 2 mmol/l, aiming for a GKI of < 2.
+(306)